xnuray98s/FSND-capstone/README.md

 ### Running the server

-From within the `./src` directory first ensure you are working using your created virtual environment.
+First ensure you are working using your created virtual environment.
+Replace the default database_path with database_path_locally
 To run the server, execute:

 ```bash